fractal-napari-plugins-collection/napari_hdf5_reader/docs/index.rst

 HDF5 Reader is a dock widget, which makes easier the visualization of data wrapped into hdf5 file format.
 It opens a dialog window to select the .hdf5 file and then gives the possibility to choose the data by a dropdown menu.

-.. note:: Note: Data are loaded in Napari as Image or Label layer.
+.. note:: Data are loaded in Napari as Image or Label layer.